 Can a property hunter supervise renovations when the owner lives abroad?

 Yes.
-At Home Select, Catherine Ziegler provided weekly site supervision for a couple expatriated in North America: photos each week, coordination with the contractor, pausing work when the layout needed to be adjusted on-site rather than on paper.
+At Home Select, Catherine Ziegler ran weekly site supervision for a couple living in North America: photos each week, coordination with the contractor, and pausing work when the layout needed adjusting on site rather than on paper.
 The contractor delivered on time and within the agreed budget.

 How does a property hunter find a property through a suburban agency?

 Parisian properties are not always listed with Parisian agencies.
-It sometimes happens that an owner entrusts the sale to a suburban agency, often a personal contact.
-The property hunter, thanks to their extensive network and continuous monitoring of all sources, identifies these unusual listings.
-This is what made it possible to find this pied-a-terre in the 15th, entrusted to a suburban agency for a friend of the manager.
+An owner sometimes entrusts a sale to a suburban agency, often a personal contact.
+The property hunter, through a wide network and constant monitoring of every source, spots these unusual listings.
+That is how we found this pied-à-terre in the 15th, handed to a suburban agency for a friend of the manager.

 Why make an offer very close to the asking price after a first setback?

-After losing a first property over a difference of a few thousand euros, the couple adjusted their strategy: offer very close to the asking price so as not to miss the opportunity.
-This lesson, learned from the first negotiation, was decisive.
-The owner accepted immediately, without a counter-offer.
+After losing a first property over a few thousand euros, the couple changed tack: an offer very close to the asking price so as not to miss out.
+The lesson of the first negotiation proved decisive.
+The owner accepted at once, without a counter-offer.